Cyfrin/moccasin/docs/source/core_concepts/moccasin_toml.rst

 1. Script
 2. Command Line
 3. ``moccasin.toml``
+4. ``pyproject.toml``
-4. Defaults
+5. Defaults

 Whatever you place in your python script, will be the value used, even if your command line has a different value.
-Similarly, any flag passed to the command line will override any values in your ``moccasin.toml``, which will override any default values moccasin sets.
+Similarly, any flag passed to the command line will override any values in your ``moccasin.toml``, which will override any values in ``pyproject.toml``, which will override default values moccasin sets.

 This allows you to set your config file up, but if you want to make a tweak you don't have to touch your source code, you can just adjust it on the fly!